Q: What’s the best way to register for trips?

 Q: Many of the festival field trips leave so early.
 Where can I get breakfast?

-A: The festival will have a limited selection of items available for purchase.
+A: The festival will have a limited selection of items available.
 A few nearby restaurants

 Q: I’m from out of town and won’t be able to make lunches.
 What can I do?